MousaMohammed/NLP_summarization/README.md

 c. the text is in one sentence format

-The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab) and in their cell output in which we can observe the ROUGE metric.
+The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab) and in their cell output we can observe the ROUGE metric.

 Original ROUGE 1.5.5.pl wrapper does not run in colab (something related to Permission denied: '/content/gdrive/My Drive/Codigos_doctorado_DUC2001/pyrouge-master_with_ROUGE155/tools/ROUGE-1.5.5/ROUGE-1.5.5.pl').

 The output obtained from each experiment is contained in numpy files (.npy) named ROUGE_2002_toy_example_simple (plain text), ROUGE_2002_toy_example_simple_punctuation (contains punctuation marks) and ROUGE_2002_toy_example_simple_one_line (the text is in one sentence format) for rouge python library.

 The output files from java ROUGE 2.0 are comma separated files (.csv).

+The folder "toy example2" contains two documents to summarize and one gold standard.
+The first document has three sentences, the second has four sentences and the gold standard has four sentences.
+For this example I create four output summaries, which contains the following:

+a.
+The sentences from document one

+b.
+The sentences from document two

+c.
+The last two sentences from document one and document two

+d.
+The sentences of both documents

+The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab) and in their cell output we can observe the ROUGE metric.

+The output obtained from each experiment is contained in numpy files (.npy) named